SamAlber/aws-cloud-website/README.md

 - **CORS Configuration**:
   - In the context of AWS Lambda and API Gateway, when using AWS_PROXY integrations, the Lambda function must handle CORS, including OPTIONS preflight requests.

-- **Why OPTIONS Method Is Needed**:
+- **Which Headers Are Involved**:
+  - `Access-Control-Allow-Origin`: Specifies the origin that is allowed to access the resource.
+  - `Access-Control-Allow-Methods`: Specifies the HTTP methods (e.g., GET, POST) allowed when accessing the resource.
+  - `Access-Control-Allow-Headers`: Specifies the headers allowed when making the actual request.

+- **Why the Browser Thinks the Request is Safe Based on These Headers**:
-  - Browsers send an OPTIONS request as a preflight check to determine if the actual request is safe to send.
+  - The browser sends a preflight OPTIONS request to check if the server allows the cross-origin request.
-  - The server must respond to the OPTIONS request with appropriate CORS headers.
-- **Handling OPTIONS in Lambda**:
-  - Modified Lambda functions to return a 200 response with necessary CORS headers when handling OPTIONS requests.
+  - If the server responds with the appropriate headers indicating permission, the browser proceeds with the actual request.
+  - This mechanism prevents unauthorized cross-origin requests that could compromise security.

 ## **Terraform Best Practices**

 - **Resource Comments**:
   - Included detailed comments in Terraform code to explain the purpose of configurations and any important considerations.

 - **State Management**:
-  - Considered setting up a separate S3 bucket and DynamoDB table for storing and locking Terraform state files in a collaborative environment.
+  - Set up a separate S3 bucket and DynamoDB table for storing and locking Terraform state files in a collaborative environment.
-- **Ignoring Unnecessary Files**:
-  - Ensured that `.gitignore` includes directories and files that should not be tracked, such as `.terraform/` and `terraform.tfstate`.
-- **Dependence Management**:
+    - Example:
-  - Recognized the importance of `depends_on` to manage resource creation order and prevent deployment issues.
+      ```hcl
+      terraform {
+        backend "s3" {
+          bucket         = "terraform.tfstate-bucket"
+          key            = "prod/terraform.tfstate"
+          region         = "us-east-1"
+          dynamodb_table = "tfstate-locks"
+          encrypt        = true
+        }
+      }
+      ```
+  - Ensured the S3 bucket is private and accessible only to authorized users.

+- **IAM Policies and Roles**:
+  - Defined clear IAM roles and policies to manage permissions.
+  - Used `sts:AssumeRole` to allow services like Lambda to assume roles with specific permissions.

+- **Using Random Suffixes for Bucket Names**:
+  - Implemented random strings to ensure uniqueness of S3 bucket names, as bucket names are globally unique.

 ---